wp-plugins/instant-membership/readme.txt

 * Create a new page/post and watch the option at the end of the page.

 == Frequently Asked Questions ==

+= How to use =

+Inside a post or page, before the text to hide write:
+[coupon code="CODE" label="QUERY"]

+code = "CODE" replace CODE with the secret code you want to use laber = "QUERY" replace QUERY with the question that you want to appear

+After text to hide write:
+[/coupon]

+Before and after these shortcode you can write what you want.
+The text can see it all.

 Look at the frequently ask questions here and contact us for any information: